Keeping you safe is our top priority. What to expect when you visit LMH Health

-Home > Wellness Resources > Health Library > Cancer Support: Family, Friends, and Relationships
+Home > Be Healthy > Health Library > Cancer Support: Family, Friends, and Relationships

 A cancer diagnosis changes your life, but it also affects the people who care about you.
 You're already dealing with your own distress about having cancer.
 And it can be hard to talk about it when you know people who care about you will be upset by the news.

 It helps to think about how and what you want to tell family, friends, and coworkers and to understand how people may react.

 It may be easier if you prepare for those conversations ahead of time:

 Don't feel that you need to act cheerful or strong if that's not how you're feeling.
 It's okay to share your true feelings and act the way you feel.

 If you have children, you're probably worried about how they will deal with the news of your diagnosis.
 But it's important to talk to children of all ages about your cancer.
 And it's best not to pretend that everything is okay.
 Even young children will see that you're tired or that your routine has changed.